 Saskatchewan-born baritone Peter McGillivray participated in Pacific Opera Victoria's 2008 Resident Artist Program and made his POV debut in the role of Prince Yamadori in Madama Butterfly.
-He returns in February 2013 to perform in two of Pacific Opera Victoria's Britten Festival productions in celebration of the 100th birthday of Benjamin Britten.
-He will be Noah in Noye's Fludde , and in Albert Herring he will be Vicar Gedge – a role he has previously performed with the Canadian Opera Company Ensemble Studio.
+He returned in February 2013 to perform in two of Pacific Opera Victoria's Britten Festival productions in celebration of the 100th birthday of Benjamin Britten.
+He was Noah in Noye's Fludde , and in Albert Herring he performed the role of Vicar Gedge.
+Peter returned in 2016 as Dr. Bartolo in Rossini's The Barber of Seville and in 2017 performed the role of Stárek in Janáček's Jenůfa.
+He returns in 2018 as Pizarro in Beethoven's Fidelio.

-McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at Norway's Queen Sonja Competition.
-He was also the winner of the 2003 CBC Young Performers Competition.
+Peter McGillivray leapt to international attention in 2005 by winning top prizes both at the Montreal International Musical Competition and at the Queen Sonja Competition in Oslo, Norway.
+He first attracted the national interest of Canadians both as the winner of the 2003 CBC Young Performers Competition and as a member of the Ensemble Studio of the Canadian Opera Company.

 Below: Excerpt from a 2010 concert featuring Peter McGillivray and pianist Julien Leblanc.